Join us this week for worship

 Licensed Professional Nursery Care is available from 8:45am-12:45pm on Sunday mornings in the Library of the Cathedral Centre, except from Victoria Day weekend to Labour Day weekend, when it will be held in St George’s Chapel.

 Church School for children ages 6-12 are offered Sunday mornings from September to June during the 11:00am service.
 Visitors and newcomers are welcome.
-For more information, please contact The Sub Dean.
+For more information, please contact the office.

 MONDAY – FRIDAY